Main Menu

 Installing a NEW Storage Drive

-Once you connect a new Serial ATA drive in your computer as additional storage, there remains more to do to get your drive working.
+Once you connect a new Serial ATA drive in your computer as additional storage, the drive must first be formatted to be accessible.

 First, please see Document ID: 196169 for more information on installing drives and Document ID: 188411 about the proper drivers in Windows (though if your computer's boot drive is SATA, there should be no need for additional drivers).

 Before the drive can display in (My) Computer/This (PC) or Windows/File Explorer, it must be formatted in Windows.
-Please see the following articles for instructions:
+Please see the following Microsoft Disk Management article for instructions: Instructions in Windows 7-11.

 Please check the motherboard compatibility if the drive is not detected in the Disk Management application.